ajvetturini/ajvetturini.github.io/README.md

 # Academic Pages

 This is a fork of Academic Pages.
-Overall, I would not fork this repository because I hard-coded in some specific values for ease of linking.
+Overall, I would not fork this (i.e., my) repository because I hard-coded in some specific values for ease of linking.

 **Academic Pages is a Github Pages template for academic websites.**

-See more info at https://academicpages.github.io/
+See more info of this webpage from the original fork at https://academicpages.github.io/

 ---

 <div align="center">

 ![pages-build-deployment](https://github.com/academicpages/academicpages.github.io/actions/workflows/pages/pages-build-deployment/badge.svg)